somrajroy/CloudLandingZone/README.md

 | **Cost Management**     | - Set budgets and alerts  <br> - Enable detailed billing  <br> - Tag resources for cost attribution  <br> - Use cost optimization recommendations     |

 # Landing Zone Lifecycle
 A landing zone isn’t a one-time setup - it zone evolves through four phases.
-This iterative lifecycle, with regular checks for new technologies or requirements, ensures a future-proof foundation and supportive of long-term business goals. <br/>
+This iterative lifecycle, with regular checks for new technologies or requirements, ensures a future-proof foundation and supportive of long-term business goals.
+This lifecycle view is consistent with leading industry frameworks used by hyperscalers and cloud governance platforms. <br/>
    1) Day 0 - Plan and Design (define requirements and architecture)
    2) Day 1 - Build and Deploy (implement IAM, networking, and automation)
    3) Day 2 - Operate and Optimize (monitor and refine)
    4) Evolve and Expand (adapt to new needs or clouds)

-# Cloud-Agnostic Landing Zone Checklist by Day 0 / Day 1 / Day 2
+# Landing Zone Checklist by Day 0 / Day 1 / Day 2
-You may leverage the below practical checklist to ensure your landing zone covers all the foundational elements — from identity to automation — regardless of the cloud provider.<br/>
+Leverage this practical checklist to ensure the landing zone covers all foundational elements — from identity to automation — across AWS, Azure, and GCP.
+Use the “lowest common denominator” principle (e.g., `lowercase` `snake_case` for tags) to ensure compatibility and reliability in multi-cloud environments. <br/>
 ### Day 0 – Planning & Design

 | **Category**              | **Key Activities**                                                                                                                                              |